 - Hardiness: Not Hardy.
 Will need protection when temperatures drop below 10C for most varieties.

 - Height and spread: approx 6ft maximum

 - Harvesting: Year round

 - Difficulty: Moderate - Hard

 Where should you keep your lime tree?

-In the summer months, you can place your lime tree outside to enjoy some fresh air and warm rays of sunshine.
-Just make sure the temperature isn’t going to drop below 5°C overnight as lime varieties are the most temperature sensitive in the citrus family and are not hardy enough to withstand the unpredictable British weather.
+If the summertime is particularly warm you may place your lime tree out on the patio to enjoy some sun.
+Just ensure that the temperature is not scheduled to drop below 5-10C.
+Lime varieties are the most cold sensitive of the citrus trees and it may not withstand the unpredictable British weather.

 - Place the pot on a tray of pebbles covered with water

 - Spritz the leaves with water every few days

 Lime trees are sun worshippers and need at least 6-8 hours of bright, filtered sunlight every day.
 Choose a bright area of your home where your tree will receive the most light each day, especially during the dark winter months.
 Some direct sunlight is okay but make sure to watch out for leaf burn or scorching.